lgalaz/fullstack-javascript/react/State_Lifecycle/explanation.md

 State is a snapshot tied to a render.
 Updating state schedules a re-render; it does not mutate state in place.
 When you change state, React creates a new snapshot for the next render.

+## Why You Must Use React State Setters

+Updating state outside React's setters is like bypassing a setter in OOP - you may change the raw value, but you skip all the logic that makes the system work.

+React state must be written through React, or it stops being React state.
+Mutating an object key directly (for example `state.obj.x = 2`) changes the data without changing the reference, so React does not detect an update.
+It may seem to work if a render later happens for another reason (for example a parent re-render, a context update, or a different state change) and React reads the mutated value, but the change was never tracked.
+Because React detects updates by reference, state must be treated as immutable and replaced with a new object to avoid non-deterministic bugs, dev/prod differences, and race conditions.

 ## State with Function Components

 Use `useState` to create local state.